someth2say/ceylonChain/README.md

 Can be rewritten as
 ```
 Request request = ...;
 chain(parseParameters).andThen(validateParameters).andThen(doStuff).andThen(writeResponse).with(request);
 ```

-- More examples to be added.
+- More samples to come

 # Caveats
 There are several points of improvement on this code:
 - `ifSpreadThen`method is not completelly typesafe, so it can return `null` if the result of the first method is not spreadable.
-- There is a (minimal) memory footprint for using this construct, contrary to the `|>`operator that is just syntax sugar.
+- There is a (minimal) memory footprint for using this construct, oposed to the `|>` operator that is just syntax sugar.
-- Chaining callables starts with 'chain' method (or creating a ChainingCallable).
-This currently does not allow spreading initial parameters, nor multiple parameters chains.
+- Chaining callables starts with `chain` method (or manually creating a `ChainStart`).
+This currently does not allow spreading initial parameters, multiple parameters chains nor null-checking initial parameters.

 #Enjoy!